Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave

+with $B_{15} = B/10^{15}~G)~$ and $P_{-3}$ the NS rotation period in milliseconds.
+The propeller luminosity may also add to the NS X-ray emission, depending on the propeller or accretion regime of the disk (see Appendix \ref{ap:propeller_regime}), but to a lesser extent than the propeller luminosity, and typically ending before $~10^2$ seconds (see Sect. \ref{sect:light_curves}), once the accretion disk is consumed.
+To model the propeller luminosity, we adopted the same formalism as \cite{Gompertz},

-Finally, the emission of GW, corresponding to the second term of Equation \ref{eq:rate_deceleration}, is expressed as:
+Finally, the emission of GW, corresponding to the second term of Eq. \ref{eq:rate_deceleration}, is expressed as

 where $\epsilon$ is the ellipticity of the NS.
 This luminosity is particularly prevalent at times close to the merger, where instabilities such as the bar-mode instability \citep{Gompertz}, or locally high magnetic field, may arise.
-Nevertheless, due to its relatively low amplitude, we consider that this GW signal component is beyond detection capabilities of GW instruments at present.
+Nevertheless, the GW luminosity is of relatively low amplitude, $1.1 \times 10^{41}\mathrm{erg\ s^{-1}}$ with our chosen parameters, corresponding to a $h \sim 2.6 \times 10^{-25}$ GW strain for an NS remnant at 100~Mpc \citep{post_merger_strain}.
+Such a strain is one order of magnitude below LVK(I) current detection abilities (see Fig. \ref{psd}), consequently we consider this GW signal undetectable at present.